kakilangit/nulid/README.md

 ## Overview

-NULID is a 128-bit identifier with **nanosecond-precision timestamps** designed for high-throughput, distributed systems.
+NULID is a 128-bit identifier with **true nanosecond-precision timestamps** designed for high-throughput, distributed systems.
 It combines the simplicity of ULID with sub-millisecond precision for systems that require fine-grained temporal ordering.

+**True nanosecond precision** is achieved using the `quanta` crate, which provides high-resolution monotonic timing combined with wall-clock synchronization.
+This ensures proper ordering even on systems where the OS clock only provides microsecond precision.

 ### Why NULID?